Mrs. Kasha Davis: Career

 Since appearing on RuPaul's Drag Race, Mrs. Kasha Davis is currently starring with Deven Green in WOW Presents Plus series Tails of the City: Pets 4 Pets.
 She additionally had a supporting role as Vicki Leaks in the film Hurricane Bianca 2: From Russia with Hate and hosted the film's Los Angeles premiere.

 In June 2019, Mrs. Kasha Davis was one of 37 queens to be featured on the cover of New York Magazine.
 In 2021, director Angela Washko's documentary film Workhorse Queen premiered at Slamdance Film Festival.
 The film focuses on Popil's life before and after getting cast on RuPaul's Drag Race.
 In 2023, Davis was announced as a competitor on the eighth season of RuPaul's Drag Race All Stars.
 During Episode Three, she landed in the bottom two alongside Darienne Lake, and the winner of the week's "lip-sync for the win", Jessica Wild (who beat the episode's "lip-sync assassin”, Ra'Jah O'Hara, to Kim Petras’ “Coconuts”), chose Davis to be eliminated, giving her a placement of 10th out of 12 contestants.

 Personal life

-Popil was born to Ellen, a cosmetics saleswoman, and Edward Paul Popil Sr., a U.S. Marshal, and is married to Steven Levins, who frequently makes out-of-drag public appearances alongside Davis as "Mr. Kasha Davis".
+Popil was born to Ellen, a cosmetics saleswoman, and Edward Paul Popil Sr., a U.S. Marshal.
+She grew up in Taylor, Pennsylvania.
+Her grandmother, Mae Miller, was a local celebrity vaudeville whistler in Scranton who hosted a local radio show called The Italian Hour.
+She is married to Steven Levins, who frequently makes out-of-drag public appearances alongside Davis as "Mr. Kasha Davis".
 He is a stepfather to his two children, Melissa and Jessica, making him one of the few Drag Race contestants with children.

 He and Levins frequently collaborate on music and video content.
 He graduated from Marywood University with a BA in theatre before becoming a principal dancer at the Ballet Theatre of Scranton.
 He has been sober since July 13, 2015.

 From 1988 to 1998, until coming out as gay, he was married to a woman.

+During the Fall 2023 - Spring 2024 semester, Popil taught at SUNY Brockport as a artist-in-residence in partnership with the college.